 Federal Safety Performance Measures

 In 2012, the federal government passed a transportation act called Moving Ahead for Progress in the 21st Century (MAP-21).
-The Act created a performance measure framework to measure states’ progress on meeting specific goals related to transportation, including safety goals.
-TRPC’s function as a Metropolitan Planning Organization (MPO) requires us to work with the State to develop and adopt performance measures.
+MAP-21 identified performance measures to measure states’ progress on meeting transportation goals, with five measures specific to transportation safety:

 Number of fatalities on all public roads